-Thus, Intersectionality theory leads us to adopt a view that focuses on the matrix of oppression that these fathers are subject to, on the one hand, and to the standpoint of the fathers, on the other.
-From this view, we can pay attention not to the ways people on the outside perceive the fatherhood of these men, but to their own views, perceptions and norms.
-From this position, we can understand the ways in which fathers from non-hegemonic groups combine their understandings of their position, insights taken from cultures they belong to, and hegemonic perceptions of fatherhood, to create novel ways to care for their children and families in their complex and oppressive position.
+Thus, intersectional theories lead us to adopt a view that focuses on the matrixes of oppression that these fathers are subject to, on the one hand, and to the position of the fathers on the other.
+From this perspective, we can pay attention not to the ways people on the outside perceive the fatherhood of these men but to their own views, perceptions, and norms.
+From this position, we can understand the ways in which fathers from non-hegemonic groups combine their understandings of their position, insights taken from cultures they belong to, and hegemonic perceptions of fatherhood to create novel ways to care for their children and families in their complex positions of oppression.

-However, applying the intersectionality theory to fathers is not without theoretical difficulties.
+However, applying intersectional theories to the study of fatherhood is not without theoretical difficulties.
 As these theories were developed from feminist perspectives, applying them to men and fathers is not self-evident or simple.
-From the perspective of the intersectionality theory, can men be considered to be excluded or marginalized on the axis of gender.
-The fundamental assumption of the intersectional theory is that we seek to study and to promote the standpoint of marginalized and excluded people, whose voice is silenced and not heard.
-We believe that while these questions pose a substantial theoretical challenge for the application of these theories, this challenge can be overcome.
+From the perspective of intersectional theories, can men be considered excluded or marginalized on the axis of gender?
+The fundamental assumption of intersectional theories is that they are used to study and promote the standpoint of marginalized and excluded people whose voices are usually silenced.
+We believe that although these questions pose a substantial theoretical challenge for the application of these theories, this challenge can be overcome.
 Overcoming this challenge requires, first, applying the proposed theoretical perspective with an eye open to issues of power and oppression, and specifically to more complex systems of power.
-Acknowledging that actors can be oppressed and, at the same time, oppress others, and keeping an eye open for situations of this nature, may compensate for some of the theoretical hardship.
+Acknowledging that actors can be oppressed and, at the same time, oppress others, and keeping a lookout for situations of this nature, may compensate for some of the theoretical hardship.

 However, attentiveness to power relations is not sufficient by itself.
-The position of men, and specifically of fathers, in these feminist theories in general, requires further theorization (Doucet & Lee, 2014).
-While this theorization exceeds the scope of this paper, we believe that it is a necessary step in providing a better understanding of fathers, and men in general, in marginalized positions.
-We believe that a critical view of relegated fatherhoods, based on intersectionality and focused on the agency of relegated fathers, have a potential both for research and for social activism, as it expands the range of tools available for analyzing complex and intersectional systems of oppression, enables the adoption of a perspective 'from the margins', and encourages social action for structural change.
-First, the perspective of relegated fatherhood expands the range of tools for analyzing systems of oppression by applying the theoretical framework of Intersectionality to fathers from marginalized groups.
-By doing so, it enables us to see the complex matrix of power governing the lives of these fathers – including exclusion and discrimination on ethnic, national, or other backgrounds, precarious position in the workforce, and conflicting gender ideals and norms.
-Moreover, adopting this perspective allows us to understand not only what is the matrix of forces affecting relegated fathers, but how these fathers contend with these forces, what meaning do they confer to their actions and choices, and how do they see their fatherhood and fathering.
-By doing so, we avoid the dichotomy between the 'deadbeat dad' of the deficit theory and the marginalized father of structural theories.
+The position of men, and specifically of fathers, in these feminist theories in general requires further study (Doucet & Lee, 2014).
+Although the question exceeds the scope of this paper, we believe that it is a necessary step in providing a better understanding of fathers, and men in general, in marginalized positions.
+We believe that a critical view of marginalized fatherhoods, based on intersectionality and focused on the agency of marginalized fathers, has potential both for research and for social activism.
+It expands the range of tools available for analyzing complex and intersectional systems of oppression, enables the adoption of a perspective “from the margins,” and encourages social action for structural change.
+First, the perspective of relegated fatherhood expands the range of tools for analyzing systems of oppression by applying the theoretical framework of intersectionality to fathers from marginalized groups.
+By doing so, it enables us to see the complex matrix of power governing the lives of these fathers—including the exclusion and discrimination of ethnic, national, or other backgrounds, precarious positions in the workforce, and conflicting gender ideals and norms.
+Moreover, adopting this perspective allows us to understand not only what comprises the matrix of forces affecting marginalized fathers, but how fathers contend with these forces, what meaning they confer to their actions and choices, and how what they consider fatherhood and fathering to be.
+By doing so, we avoid the dichotomy between the “deadbeat dad” of the deficit theory and the marginalized father of structural theories.